mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingQueryControllers.md

 }
 ```

-This context property is used by a `QueryStore` to find all the controllers for your query, create an appropriate `QueryControls` instance, and then call `control` on them.
+This context property is used by a `QueryStore` to find all the controllers for your query, create an appropriate `QueryControls` instance, and then call ``QueryController/control(with:)`` on them.
 This happens when a `QueryStore` is initialized.
 When the `QueryStore` is deallocated, it will cancel the subscription returned from `control`.

 ## Conclusion